grafana/github-datasource/docs/sources/sample-dashboards/_index.md

 ---
-title: Create a sample dashboards for the Grafana GitHub data source plugin
+title: Create sample dashboards for the Grafana GitHub data source plugin for Grafana
-menuTitle: Sample dashboards
+menuTitle: Create sample dashboards
-description: Learn how to import pre-made example dashboards
+description: Learn how to import example dashboards into Grafana for use with the GitHub data source plugin for Grafana
 keywords:
   - data source
   - github